ga-zelle/APS-what-if/README.md

 - support for AAPS 3.4.0.0 version
 - include the new autoISF3.2.0 capabilities

-In case of please contact ga-zelle.
+In case of problems please contact ga-zelle.

 See also the change.log